Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 **8.1 Neurally inspired models of information processing**

-- Whereas the physical symbol system hypothesis is derived from the workings of digital computers, this new model of information processing draws on an idealized model of how neurons work.
+- Whereas the physical symbol system hypothesis is derived from the workings of digital computers, this new model of information processing is derived from the working of brains.
 - The problems when studying the brain as an information processor is the resolution and scale.
 Neuroimaging techniques are too coarse while single neuron techniques are too fine.
-- We need to know not just what particular regions of the brain do, but also how they do it.
+- We need to know not just what particular regions of the brain do but also how they do it.
 - We will not understand the brain until we understand what happens in each level of organization, from large scale brain areas to individual neurons.
 - The fundamental feature of the brain is its connectivity.
 - How do populations of neurons give rise to high levels of cognition such as perception and memory?